General Assembly 2015 Unassigned Funds

 Per Capita Financial Reports compare budget to actual for both receipts and expenditures.
 A comparison to prior year is also shown.

-In 2013, the Presbyterian Mission Agency continued to inspire, equip, and connect the church for mission and ministry.
-Read about the highlights of our progress in the 2013 Annual Report.
+In 2014, the Presbyterian Mission Agency was guided by faith in God’s plan to transform the world, by hope in Christ Jesus, and with love in our hearts through the Holy Spirit.
+Read about the highlights of our progress in the 2014 Annual Report.

 Funding Trends of the Presbyterian Mission Agency, 2003–2013